ChromeUniverse/Personal-website/public/posts/making-the-website.md

 ## Templates

-The generator features a basic templating engine as well.
+The compiler has a basic templating engine as well, in the form of stylesheets and HTML content templates

-Templates can be included to a post by specifying the template file in the `templates` list in the post's front matter.
+Templates can be applied to a post by specifying the template file in the `templates` list in the post's front matter.
 The file needs to be located in the `/public/templates/` directory _(check example below)_.

 By default, two templates called `base.html` and `base.css` are included with every single page.
-Pages for displaying posts in a specific group also include the `group.css` template.
+Pages for displaying posts in a specific group also include the `group.css` template (more on that in the "Groups" section below).

 I even made a nifty template for fetching GitHub READMEs!
 You can see it in action for yourself [here](http://localhost:3000/boxworld).
 Now I don't have to redo my old project write-ups! 😄